 Town of Sandwich

-Settled in 1637 and Incorporated in 1639, Sandwich is the oldest town on Cape Cod.
+Settled in 1637 and incorporated in 1639, Sandwich is the oldest town on Cape Cod.
 Originally settled by the English, Sandwich became an agricultural community, the main export of which was timber sent back to England.
 Even during the American Revolution, it remained a primarily agrarian community, supplemented by coastal fishing.
 But in 1825, the landscape of Sandwich would drastically change because of Deming Jarves, a Boston businessman and former agent of the New England Glass Company of East Cambridge, Massachusetts.

 Deming Jarves, the principal founder and manager of the Boston & Sandwich Glass Company, did not choose Sandwich as a site for the glass factory because of the beach sand that was readily available.
-Beach sand is too impure to make glass which requires pure quartz silica.
-The Company shipped in pure silica supplies first from New Jersey and New York and later from the Berkshire Hills in western Massachusetts.
+Beach sand is too impure to make glass, which requires pure quartz silica.
+The Company shipped in pure silica supplies first from New Jersey and New York, and later from the Berkshire Hills in western Massachusetts.

-Jarves did choose Sandwich because of its proximity to a shallow harbor and the possibility of a canal being built through Cape Cod that would allow for the shipment of goods.
+Jarves chose Sandwich because of its proximity to a shallow harbor and the possibility of a canal being built through Cape Cod that would allow for the shipment of goods.
 The local availability of timber could be used to fuel the glass furnaces.
 Even the salt marsh hay and grasses could be used for packing material.

 Sugar Bowl c.1830